Alyw234237/hathitrust-etas-downloader/README.md

 ## Description

 This is a Python 3 script for downloading books on the [HathiTrust](https://www.hathitrust.org/) [Emergency Temporary Access Service](https://www.hathitrust.org/ETAS-Description) (ETAS).
 It downloads the pages individually one by one as image files.
 While it used to be possible to download PDF pages from HathiTrust ETAS, this is unfortunately no longer possible.
-Note that in order to download books with this script, **you must have institutional access to the HathiTrust ETAS.**
+Note that in order to download ETAS books with this script, **you must have institutional access to the HathiTrust ETAS.**

 For a similar but unrelated project, see the [ETAS Download Helper](https://sourceforge.net/projects/etasdownloadhelper/).